Jill Dillard: Books

 Dillard co-wrote the book Growing Up Duggar: It's All About Relationships, published by Howard Books with her sisters Jana, Jessa and Jinger.
 It was released on March 4, 2014.
-The book shares an inside look at what being a Duggar child is like as they talk about their parents' faith and perspectives on life.
+Her second book, Counting the Cost, was released on September 12, 2023.

 Midwife

 In 2015, Dillard became a Certified Professional Midwife (CPM) in Arkansas.
 However, her mentor Vanessa Giron's license was revoked after being found negligent in a birth.
 Neither Dillard nor Giron are licensed midwives in the state of Arkansas.

-Sexual abuse victim
+Sexual abuse survivor

 In June 2015 on The Kelly File, Dillard identified herself as one of the girls whom her oldest brother Joshua Duggar had molested as a teen.
 Dillard reported the abuse consisted of inappropriate touching while she was asleep, saying she did not know it had occurred until her brother confessed to her parents, and her parents then told her what had occurred.
 Dillard stated that the release of the police reports was a "revictimization", and she expressed concern that the police reports detailing her abuse being made public might discourage other families experiencing abuse from seeking help.
+Dillard later stated that she regretted doing the interview with Megyn Kelly but that she had felt obligated.

+In 2017, Jill and her sister Jessa sued Springdale and Washington County officials for releasing the police reports.
+In February 2022, the judge dismissed the case, saying that the officials had broken the law merely out of negligence rather than intention and thus had immunity.